btcook2004/CIS4930PythonGroup1/README.md

-# CIS4930PythonGroup1
+CIS4930PythonGroup1

+Notes from the first group meeting:
+- severe weather events realted to ocean temps, atmospheric temps, and atmospheric pressure
+- severe weather broken into:
+  - hurricanes
+  - wildfires
+  - tornadoes
+  - blizzards

-# a brief description of project
-# instructions on how to set up and run project
-# ano other relevant information
+a brief description of project instructions on how to set up and run project and other relevant information
-# sample:
+sample:

 ```markdown
 # Climate Change Impact Analyzer